 The ongoing migration from rural to urban areas limits educational and leisure-time opportunities for young people in places with diminishing population, "forcing" families to move to bigger cities, even despite having strong emotional ties to rural areas (see Deliverable D3.1).
 However, the share of young people who are happy and satisfied with their lives, is the highest among those who remain at the countryside (97.6% and 96.3% respectively).

-Fig. 3.6 Satisfaction with life and happiness by gender, age, economic
+Fig. 3.6 Satisfaction with life and happiness by gender, age, economic condition and place of residence

-3.2 Relation with authority
+Relation with authority 3.2